 When you think about most great leaders, they are not balanced in the sense of the first list of definitions.
 Rather they accomplish great things and live life to the full because they live life on the edge, without falling off.
 Therefore the key component in understanding balance as virtuous leaders isn’t trying to do a little bit of everything or to balance the scales equally in all areas.
 A key to balance for leaders is to recognize where the edges are in one’s life.
 This requires the cultivation of the virtue of prudence – which is basically good and wise judgement applied to one’s actions.
 And then to act to achieve great things within those boundaries, which involves cultivating the virtue of fortitude – basically the courage to get close to those edges – and temperance – self-control or self-mastery in our decisions and desires not to step beyond them.

-Balance for leaders is certainly achievable, as long as you know what you should be looking for to begin with.
+Balance for leaders is certainly achievable, as long as you know what you should be looking for to begin with: to live life on the edge, without falling off the edge.

-And by the way, I asked my 6 year old daughter to draw a picture of a Snurdle and here it is, just in case you need to go looking for one.
+And by the way, I asked my 6 year old daughter to draw a picture of a glogo and here it is, just in case you need to go looking for one.

 Read more about Leadership and Balance: Four Cultural Factors that Affect Balance